 2. Kerosene and Water

 Kerosene, also known as paraffin, is a combustible hydrocarbon liquid that is derived from petroleum.
 It is widely used as a fuel in aviation as well as in households.
-It is a low viscosity clear liquid that is made of 10m to 16 carbons chained hydrocarbons obtained from the fractional distillation of petroleum at 150 to 250 C. Like many other hydrocarbons, kerosene is also immiscible with water.
+It is a low viscosity clear liquid that is made of 10 to 16 carbons chained hydrocarbons obtained from the fractional distillation of petroleum at 150 to 250 °C. Like many other hydrocarbons, kerosene is also immiscible with water.
 Most of the hydrocarbons are non-polar compounds.
 Such compounds cannot attract water molecules out of their hydrogen-bonded network.
-Kerosene and water will remain as two separate layers when put in the same vessel.
+When mixed together in a vessel, kerosene and water will remain as two separate layers when put in the same vessel.
 Moreover, the weight or density of kerosene is lighter than water and has buoyancy.
 If you take water and put some drops of kerosene, then the kerosene oil will float.
 The immiscibility of kerosene and water plays an important role in chemistry.
 In X-Ray crystallography, kerosene can be used to store crystals.
 When a hydrated crystal is left in the air, dehydration may occur slowly.
 This makes the color of the crystal dull.
 Kerosene can keep the form of the crystal intact.

 3. Gasoline (Petrol) and Water